Poppy lives near Tokyo, Japan and loves to catch up on the latest movies, whether they are indies or blockbusters.

 Near the end of the movie, when Arthur is getting ready to go on the Murray Franklin Show, he finds an old photograph of his mother.
 On the back is written the following:

-"BW" is, of course, Bruce Wayne.
+TW, of course, could stand for Thomas Wayne.
 Why would Wayne have written that on the back of Penny's photograph if she was merely his coworker?
 Some viewers have argued that Arthur imagined the whole thing, but I'm not convinced.

-Clue 5: Penny Didn't Show Any Signs of Narcissistic Personality Disorder or Delusion During Her Entire Screentime
+Clue 5: Penny Didn't Show Signs of Disorders in the Movie

 Whenever we see Penny on screen, we see a frail, older woman.
 She's tired and fragile, but otherwise seems to be kind and harmless.
 She worries for Arthur.